 Every effort will be made to keep the matter confidential to those directly involved.
-Breaches of confidentiality may result in disciplinary action.
+Breaches of should not delay taking immediate action.
+You should report such incidents as soon as possible to the Director of Security.

 3.6 Serious Incidents